Goring Gap News

 Contacts the Reserve List members - of whom there are 24 so plenty of people to help - if a deliverer is not able to do their round one month for some reason (we all need holidays) to find one of them to do the round.

-Distributes some GGNs to - for instance - the shops (McColls, Jack's and Inspirations), the postal subscriptions manager, and the GGN office.
+Distributes some GGNs to - for instance - the shops (Westholme Stores (Jack's) and Inspirations), the postal subscriptions manager, and the GGN office.

 Distributors

-• Diane Paddick for Streatley and the outlying villages.
+Geraldine Grayson for Streatley and the neighbouring villages.

 Each receives copies of GGN from the printer (normally on a Wednesday) and splits them up into groups which they distribute to the numerous Deliverers in their area, with whom they liaise.